20 January 2020

 Now you know some duplicate content on your website isn’t a problem, we can explain how we use this to improve garden centre websites.

-Since 2002, Garden Connect has been sharing news items among websites who opt-in for this service.
+Since 2002, we have been sharing news items among websites who opt-in for this service.
 It makes sense to share practical information: if it’s time to buy a Christmas tree in Bristol, it’s probably time to buy a Christmas tree in Manchester as well.

 Why not share the content to make it cost-effective?